evandrak33/Matlab/README.md

 The spatial graphs, create the spatial distribution of SO_4 in the atmosphere, at the arear of Attiki's basin.

 With pcolor, interpolation between colours of different intensities (wich correspond to different pollutant concentrations) is achieved.

+All data are in the form of matlab data tables.